 Nearby the serenely beautiful Fasil’s Pool is heaven for photographers at any time of year.
-The surrounding area is also one of the best areas for birding in such an urban area.
+The surrounding area is also one of the best areas for birding in an urban area.
 The vast sunken moat is only filled once a year at the hugely popular Timkat ceremony on Ascension Day.
 (It takes a week to fill!)
-This multi-day religious celebration is held in mid-January when thousands of white-robed pilgrims descend on Gondar.
+This multi-day religious celebration is in mid-January when thousands of white-robed pilgrims descend on Gondar.
 They come to parade their own churches’ replica of the Arc of the Covenant.
-The celebration ends with all young men jumping into the moat.
+Then the celebration ends with all young men jumping into the moat.

 Highlights of Gondar

 - Fasil Ghebbi (Imperial Palace) with its six castles and palaces

 - Dibran Birhan Selassie church with its elaborate 18th painted walls.
 Row upon row of angels gaze down from the ceiling.

 From Gondar it is only an easy 2 to 2½ hour road transfer to the attractive lakeside town of Bahir Dar on Lake Tana.

 Lake Tana is Ethiopia’s largest lake and the source of the Blue Nile.
 It offers excellent birding, island monasteries and scenic attractions such as the Blue Nile Falls.
 So it’s a wonderful relaxing stop on any visit to northern Ethiopia.
 The lake’s backdrop is the craggy mountains of the Abyssinian Highlands.